ARIA: article role

-This example shows two articles side by side on one page that could be structured simiarly, and are related.
+This example shows two articles side by side on one page that could be structured similarly and are related.

-article role denotes a section of a document, page or site that, if it were standing on its own, could be viewed as a complete document, page or site.
+article document structure role denotes a section of a document, page, or site that, if it were standing on its own, could be viewed as a complete document, page or site.
 The aim of a set of article sections is to indicate their relationship to one another.

 Articles are not considered a navigational landmark, but many assistive technologies that support landmarks also support a means to navigate among articles.
 They may also support indication of nesting relationships within articles.